dvonessen/ansible-role-hardening/README.md

 | `hardening_user_admin_group`                          | admins  | Enables/Disables administrativ user and group creation.
 Adds user to sudoers group. |
 | `hardening_user_admin_user_ssh_pub_keys` __required__ |   []    | List of public SSH keys to place into administrativ account.                        |

-### Reboot

-The system will be rebooted if anything has changed

 ## Tags

 | Name                         | Description                              |